answeryoung/DaYangInsightDE/README.md

 2. Kafka-python producer programs are run on EC2 instances.
 Those producer programs send those structures as messages to a three-broker Kafka cluster.
 The data from one subject is published to one Kafka topic, and vice versa.
-3. Spark subscribe to a "pattern" of topics from the Kafka cluster and consume the data received as a direct stream.
+3. Python scripts subscribe to a "pattern" of topics from the Kafka cluster and consume the data received as a direct stream.
 For each segment of ECG signals P, T, Q, and S are time-wise located.
-Then, all together, put into a database managed by PostgreSQL.
+Then, all together, put into a PostgreSQL database.
-4. A tableau dashboard is utilized to simulate the experience of the remote care provider.
+4. A Dash webapp is utilized to simulate the experience of the remote care provider.
-The patient could certainly have access to the extracted features.
+Tableau dashboards are used to visualize aggregated data.

 ## Demo
 [Youtube Link]( https://www.youtube.com/watch?v=HSC9m9Lz-PM)